-Sitting in southeast Wyoming, Cheyenne features an endless list of great things to do and see.
-The city makes an excellent choice for all types of visitors with historical museums, monuments, botanical gardens, high-end restaurants, luxury hotels, and more.
+In southeast Wyoming, Cheyenne features an endless list of great things to do and see.
+This is an excellent choice for all visitors, with historical museums, monuments, botanical gardens, high-end restaurants, luxury hotels, and more.

-One of the reasons I love Cheyenne, personally, is that it feels like an undiscovered oasis — and it’s also a very budget-friendly getaway destination.
+One of the reasons I love Cheyenne and continue to visit Wyoming each year is that it feels like an undiscovered oasis and a very budget-friendly getaway destination.

 - 1. Cheyenne Street Railway Trolley

 - 5. Cheyenne Frontier Days Old West Museum

 - 7. Terry Bison Ranch